Skip to main content

 Knowledge for Action in Prevention & Preparedness (KAPP)

-The KAPP call is a financial instrument that supports multi-country partnership projects strengthening cooperation on disaster prevention and preparedness and full-scale field exercises.
-The next call for proposals is expected to be published in the first semester of 2026.
+The KAPP calls are a financial instrument that supports multi-country partnership projects strengthening cooperation on disaster prevention and preparedness and full-scale field exercises.

 The complexity and interdependency of risks the EU faces shows the importance of identifying vulnerabilities in critical sectors, anticipating hazards and threats and reinforcing collective action to better prevent and prepare for disasters.